fredericraymond/microbiome-summer-school-2017-metagenomics/README.md

 <details>
-  <summary>Q1: What can you say about his assembly?
+  <summary>Q1: What can you say about this assembly?
 Is it good?
 Do we have good coverage of the expected C. difficile genome? </summary>
    The total length of this assembly is higher than what is expecter for a C. difficile genome.
 When looking only at contigs longer than 500 nucleotide, the assembly is 5,224,457 nt.
 The number of contigs is very high for the length of the assembly.
 Here, we were assembling a Clostridium difficile genome.
 Thus, we were expecting a genome length around 4 Mb.
 To troubleshoot these results, we will look at the sequencing statistics.
 </details>
 <br>